datacamp-content/courses-introduction-to-shell/chapter4.md

 ```

 --- type:PureMultipleChoiceExercise lang:bash xp:50 key:4fcfb63c4f
-## What's the difference between a variable's name and its value?
+## A variable's name versus its value

 A common mistake is to forget to use `$` before the name of a variable.
 When you do this,